ramanbhola22/bbc-summarize/frontend/Readme.md

 ### Limit on Number of Links

-user can summrized once a time update to 5 articles via paste 5 links
+user can summarized once a time update to 5 articles via paste 5 links

 ### Delete Functionality